FeatureBaseDB/www/content/blog/self-deploying-applications.md

 a Kubernetes cluster with 5 replicas.
 No config files needed.

-I thought this was extremely cool, and immediately went to check out Kubernetes to see if I could add something like this to Pilosa.
+I thought this was extremely cool, and immediately went to check out Kubernetes to see if I could add something like it to Pilosa.
 Kubernetes' docs have a page dedicated to "picking the right solution," which has 40+ different ways to get going with Kubernetes, none of which (as far as I could tell) were "run this binary".
 Bleeeeccchhh - I don't want to dig through pages of documentation just